Textcat/JLStickerTextView/README.md

 UIImageWriteToSavedPhotosAlbum(image!, nil, nil, nil)
 ```

+###Custom the StickerTextView appearance

+Though a interface to custom stickerTextView appearance isn't avaliable yet.
+You can do it yourself.
+Here is a guide:

+ 1. Open `JLStickerLabelView.swift`
+ 2. Find the extension of JLStickerLabelView where I comment "setup"
+ 3. Custom close and Rotate view in `setupCloseAndRotateView()`; custom border in `setupBorder()`

 ###Scale stickerView  proportionally
 This function is not complete yet, I just make it to fit my requirement.